jorgeerrz/jorgeerrz.github.io/_pages/home.md

 ---

 # News
+- May 2024: I presented a poster and gave a spotlight talk at the [Fifth International Convention on Mathematics Of Neuroscience and AI](https://www.neuromonster.org)
+- May 2024: I got best [poster](/assets/images/print_poster_neuromonster.pdf) award at the UNIQUE Student symposium.
-- March 2024: I joined the [Noise Lab](https://ebitzlab.com) as a postdoc to work on intrinsic motivation and exploration in humans.
+- March 2024: I joined the [Noise Lab](https://ebitzlab.com) led by Pr.
+Becket Ebitz as a postdoc to work on intrinsic motivation and exploration in humans.
 Excited to see where this goes!
 - November 2023: Our paper ["Empowerment, Free Energy Principle and Maximum Occupancy Principle compared"](https://openreview.net/forum?id=OcHrsQox0Z) was accepted in the [Information-Theoretic Principles in Cognitive Systems](https://sites.google.com/view/infocog-neurips-2023) 2023 NeurIPS workshop.
 - June 2023: I defended my PhD thesis, entitled ["Constraints and rewards in behavior and optimal decision making"](https://www.tdx.cat/handle/10803/688642#page=1), with "Sobresaliente Cum Laude" mention.
 - June 2023: I gave a talk at the [*Active learning in brains and machines*](https://conect-int.github.io/talk/2023-06-12-conect-workshop-on-learning/) CONNECT workshop in Marseille about our work on the maximum occupancy principle.